Medical Sciences Internal Fund: Pump priming

 Any directly incurred non-staff research costs, including equipment, are eligible for funding.
 Travel and subsistence may be funded where they are essential for achieving the project's objectives.

 Travel to conferences or costs for hosting meetings (eg. room hire and catering) are unlikely to be funded.
 Staff costs to conduct the project, bridging salary and article processing charges (APCs)/Open Access fees are NOT eligible costs.

 Staff costs may only be requested to buy time from staff providing a specialist service, for example, Research Nurses, Pharmacists, Animal Technicians, etc. It is expected that any staff costs requested will represent a percentage of the staff member’s working hours for the period of the project and be for a specific purpose (for example one day per week of Research Nurse time for three months to collect blood samples).
 Salary for a research assistant to conduct the research project is NOT an eligible cost.

 If you are not sure if the costs you want to request are eligible, please contact email@example.com before submitting your application.

 All postdoctoral researchers applying to the scheme must have a letter of support attached from their line manager confirming that the applicant has time to complete the project on top of their normal responsibilities.

-Additional letters of support, particularly that detail department support, facilities, and/or the environment underpinning the project, are not essential but recommended.
+Additional letters of support, particularly that detail department support, facilities, and/or the environment underpinning the project, are recommended.